Wireless-IoT-Sensing-Lab/B3-Bistatic-Beamforming-mmWave-Backscatter/Hardware Description/Antennas.md

 +\frac{\varepsilon_r-1}{2}\left(1+12\frac{h}{W_f}\right)^{-1/2}.
 $$

 We chose the inset with the same as 100-ohm trace width ($W_{100Ω}$) and fine-tuned the inset length so that we have impedance matching at 100Ω.
-Then, using a quarter-wave transformer, 50Ω impedance matching was implemented.
+Then, using a quarter-wave transformer (using a 84Ω quarter-wave line), 70.7Ω impedance matching was implemented.

 ---